David Peralta Player Props: Dodgers vs. Pirates

 Pirates Pitching Rankings

+- The 8.6 strikeouts per nine innings compiled by the Pirates pitching staff ranks 16th in MLB.

-- The Pirates' 4.36 team ERA ranks 18th among all MLB pitching staffs.
+- The Pirates' 4.39 team ERA ranks 19th across all MLB pitching staffs.

-- The Pirates give up the third-fewest home runs in baseball (86 total, one per game).
+- Pirates pitchers combine to surrender 88 home runs (one per game), the fourth-fewest in baseball.

-- Bido (0-1 with a 4.74 ERA and 18 strikeouts in 19 2/3 innings pitched) gets the start for the Pirates, his fifth of the season.

-- His most recent appearance was on Friday against the Milwaukee Brewers, when the righty went 3 1/3 innings, surrendering four earned runs while allowing four hits.
+- In his most recent appearance on Saturday against the Milwaukee Brewers, the righty threw five innings, allowing eight earned runs while surrendering nine hits.

-- The 27-year-old has amassed an ERA of 4.74, with 8.5 strikeouts per nine innings, in four games this season.
-Opposing hitters have a .278 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.